 The New York Times' Bosley Crowther gave the film a negative review calling it "hackneyed and slushy," but we disagree wholeheartedly.
 We suggest you give it a try, and leave you with a scene featuring Ms. Stanwyck and Mr. Cagney:

 One of the real delights of modern technology is being able to see a phenomenal film, with an outstanding score performed by a live orchestra.
 I recently had the pleasure of seeing the Baltimore Symphony Orchestra perform John William's entrancing score to E.T.: The Extra-Terrestrial (1982), as the movie played behind them.
 This is a film in which the music is intrinsic to the intensity of the film as a whole.
 Try and picture Elliot and E.T. flying before the full moon without Mr. Williams soaring score - it just wouldn't be as effective.
 Your pleasure is doubled when the orchestra is sitting there with you, helping to make the film come to life.
 Not surprisingly, the score is #14 in AFI's 100 Years of Film Scores, with John Williams winning the Oscar for Best Score that year (Mr. Williams has won five Oscars out of 50 nominations), as well as the BAFTA, the Golden Globe, and three Grammys.
+The story of an alien, accidentally abandoned on Earth by his colleagues, E.T.: The Extra-Terrestrial, follows the adventures of E.T. and the young boy, Elliot (Henry Thomas) who befriends him.
+It's a beautiful story that I actually saw when it first opened (I stood on line at the Kips Bay Theatre in New York City to see a preview, and befriended some like-minded gentlemen.
+We held each others places on line, sat together in the theatre, and cried in all the same scenes.
+I've never seen them again, but if they ever read this, just know it was a special evening of camaraderie for me).

 The beauty of E.T. is the relationships of the children; adults, like Elliot's mother Mary (Dee Wallace) are either oblivious or menacing.
 For the children, after some moments of shock, E.T. becomes a friend - they recognize him as someone that is nonthreatening.
 Yes, E.T. is initially a plaything - witness Elliot's comment to older brother Michael (Robert MacNaughton), "I'm keeping him," like E.T. is a lost puppy; or Gertie (Drew Barrymore) dressing E.T. up like one of her dolls.
 But in the end, it is the three children and Michael's friends, who risk all to get E.T. home.

-At the 1983 Oscars, E.T. was nominated for 9 awards (including Best Picture and Best Direction for Steven Spielberg).
-Including the Score award for Mr. Williams, the film won a total of 4 awards, the others for Sound Mixing, Sound Editing, and Visual Effects.
-But the film was up against Gandhi that year (which won both Picture and Direction).
+up against Gandhi that year (which won both Picture and Direction).
 It wasn't until 1993, that Mr. Spielberg finally one a Best Direction Oscar - for Schindler's List, which, to date, is the ONLY one of his films that has one the Best Picture nod.
 He's won best Direction twice (the other award for Saving Private Ryan in 1999)

+Despite that oversight, E.T. is #24 on the AFI 100 Years, 100 Movies list, and it has also been included on the AFI 100 Year, 100 Cheers list (at #6), as well as AFI 100 Years, 100 Quotes (#15 for, what else, "E.T. phone home").
 There was a scene in the film in which Elliot is scolded by the school principal that was eventually cut from the film - the principal was played by Harrison Ford.
 Peter Coyote (Keys) met Spielberg when he auditioned for the part of Indiana Jones; Dee Wallace came to Spielberg's attention through her work in the television show Skag.
 Producer Kathleen Kennedy spent 6 months interviewing child actors before settling on her cast.
 (AFI catalog).

-Reese's Pieces became quite a "thing" after the film's release; however, the producers originally contacted Mars for permission to use M&Ms. Mars said no - the film would frighten little children.
+said no - the film would frighten little children.
 (TCM article).
 All I can say is I bet there is a Mars executive out there who has been kicking himself for 35 years!

 I'll leave you with the scene that perhaps is most emblematic of the effect of Mr. Williams impressive score.
 It is not just the special effects that make Elliot fly!

+Claudia and David (1946) picks up nearly four years after we left the Naughtons in Claudia.
+Claudia (Dorothy McGuire) is very much involved in mothering her little son, Bobby (Anthony Sydes), with the assistance of Bertha (Elsa Janssen), who now serves both as nanny and housekeeper.
+While at a dinner party hosted by David's sister-in-law Julia (Gail Patrick), the Naughtons meet Elizabeth Van Doren (Mary Astor), a wealthy widow who wants to completely redesign the farm which she purchased some years before.
+David (Robert Young) is thrilled to be offered what he sees as a dream job, but Claudia becomes annoyed at the amount of time David is spending on the project, pulling him away from home for longer periods of time.
 There was no difference in opinion on this one - the entire group enjoyed the film, and found the more mature Claudia very appealing.
 Sure, we have an initial driving sequence where we discover that Claudia is a terrible driver, but other than that, you spend a lot of the movie rooting for Claudia (and conversely getting very aggravated at David for being a total jerk).
 Dorothy McGuire gives us a Claudia who wants to be a good mom; we know that she learned from the best, and it is reflected in her attitude towards her child.
 Her irritation towards David is the result of his unjustified petulance.
 David is almost blase about his son's illness and is oblivious to Claudia's concerns when she suspects the little boy is ill.
 I found myself cheering when she told him off.

+One scene in particular is very telling in demonstrating the growth of the character of Claudia.
+Confronted by Edith Dexter (Rose Hobart), the wife of neighbor Philip Dexter (John Sutton), who has been visiting Claudia and little Bobby (Philip had driven Claudia home the night before, when he realized her concern about her child's health), Claudia is able to ultimately disregard Edith's nastiness (Edith smacks Claudia across the face), and have a kind and moving heart-to-heart with the older woman.
+Claudia's gentleness of spirit shines through, and you can see her reflecting back the teachings of her mother.
 It's always good to see Jerome Cowan (Brian O'Toole); and he is very good in the part of stage medium.
 We did feel that Brian's telling Claudia that David is going to have an accident seemed a bit over-the-top for a man who is essentially a performer.
 It is perhaps that the screenwriter wanted Claudia to seem silly for believing him, but her naive belief in him isn't all that odd - he's summoned up memories of her late mother, and already convinced several of the other dinner-party attendees of his veracity.
 By the conclusion of the film, you do have to wonder if he really has ANY psychic powers.

 This was Anthony Sydes first film; though his name was not immediately familiar, he had a respectable career as a child actor.
 Most of us probably remember him as Thelma Ritter's son, Peter in Miracle on 34th Street (1947) or as Tony in Sitting Pretty (1948).
 Born in 1941, he worked in films and television until he was 17 years old, after which, he joined the Army, serving two tours in Vietnam.
 His next career was as a professional auctioneer - he started an auction business and an auction college (to train new professionals in the field).
 His firm was still in business in 2015 when he died at age 74.
 (For more information, see this obituary in The Hollywood Reporter).
+For those of you who might wonder if the mustard bath that is used was actually a treatment of the time, it was.
+It was a long-time home remedy for fever.
+By 1949, according to this Archives of Disease in Childhoodarticle, it was considered by doctors, at any rate, as a way to keep parents busy until the doctor could arrive (back in the era of house calls!) - much the way Philip sets Claudia doing tasks that will keep her occupied until the Doctor (Harry Davenport)'s arrival.

 We also enjoyed John Sutton, who gave Philip a kindness that (for us) eliminated any thought of a pursuit of Claudia.
 Sutton had a fascinating life - before becoming an actor, he worked as a tea plantation manager, a hunter, and a rancher; living in what is now Pakistan (where he was born), China, Malaya, and the Philippines.
 With over 103 film and television credits, he had an impressive career (usually as a villain or second lead) in such films as Jane Eyre (1944), Captain from Castile (1947), and The Three Musketeers (1948).
 He died of a heart attack in Cannes in 1963, age 54.

-The New York Times review was fairly positive, though we think they were harder on Claudia then she deserves (and much kinder to David than HE deserved).
+The New York Timesreview was fairly positive, though we think they were harder on Claudia then she deserves (and much kinder to David than HE deserved).
 There was a third Claudia film planned (AFI Catalog), but as Ms. McGuire and Mr. Young were never free at the same time, the picture never happened.
 Regardless, this is a nice conclusion to the series, and worth a visit.

+Claudia (1943) Brown Naughton (Dorothy McGuire) and her architect husband David (Robert Young), live on a farm outside of New York City.
+Recently married, Claudia is having a hard time adapting to her new life.
+She can't balance a checkbook, she's convinced her husband doesn't find her attractive (when he actually adores her), and she misses her mother (Ina Claire) terribly.
+Unbeknownst to Claudia, Mrs. Brown is ill; Mrs. Brown has told David that she will be seeing a doctor immediately.
+In the meantime, Claudia is trying to convince David to sell the farm and rent an apartment in the City - nearer to her mother.
 The reaction among our group to Claudia were mixed, primarily because of the title character.
 Let's face it, Claudia Naughton is very immature.
 But, that is the point - just barely 18, never really away from her mother, Claudia is a lost lamb.
 And David, in trying to encourage her to grow up, isn't helping all that much.
 He's taken a city girl, and plunked her down on a farm, pretty much alone all day (yes, there are servants, but they can't provide the emotional support she needs).
 David is in the city all day at work, and Claudia is trapped at home.
 She's having to cope with the farm, as well as run the household - and the girl has never balanced a checkbook in her life.
 So, if she is eager to get out of Connecticut and back to New York City, who can really blame her?
 What perhaps is more problematic is her inability to understand that David loves her and finds her attractive - resulting in her kissing lothario Jerry Seymour (Reginald Gardiner) in her husband's presence.
 That IS a bit much.

 Though released in 1943, it's apparent that Claudia is set before the start of the war (the play on which the screenplay is based opened in February of 1941).
 The perfectly able-bodied David is not set to go into the army, and he asks Claudia if she has heard of The Depression.
 Claudia is a flashback to an earlier and perhaps less painful time.
+Dorothy

-Dorothy McGuire came to Hollywood and this film, her first, straight from the New York stage, where she starred in the run of this play (from February of 1941 to January of 1943; Olga Baclanova and Frank Tweddell also came over from the play).
+McGuire came to Hollywood and this film, her first, straight from the New York stage, where she starred in the run of this play (from February of 1941 to January of 1943; Olga Baclanova and Frank Tweddell also came over from the play).
 Ms. McGuire would return to the stage several times after she she arrived in Hollywood.
 She was not a shoo-in for the part - Jennifer Jones, Joan Fontaine, and Katharine Hepburn were all considered.

 In the years that followed this film, Ms. McGuire made some remarkable film, including The Enchanted Cottage (1945), A Tree Grows in Brooklyn (1945), The Spiral Staircase (1946), Friendly Persuasion (1956), and Gentleman's Agreement (1947) (for which she was nominated for an Academy Award as Best Actress).
 She worked fairly steadily until 1990; she would become a staple at Disney in films such as Old Yeller (1957) and (one of my favorites) Summer Magic (1963).
 She also made the transition to television, appearing in television films like She Waits (1972) and episodic TV such as St. Elsewhere (1986).
 Yet, despite this, she's really not acknowledged as one of the "greats" perhaps because, with her quiet beauty and low key performances, she literally melts into her characters.
 In fact, after she died in 2001 (at the age of 85), she was NOT included in the Academy's "In Memoriam" at the 2002 Oscars!
 Married to photographer Tom Swope from 1943 until his death in 1979, Ms. McGuire had two children.

+Robert Young is fine as David, though his lack of understanding of his very young bride does make you want to throttle him at times.
+Does he really need to tease her about her attractiveness when she is so obviously insecure?
+And bringing a teenager, with no knowledge of life outside a big city to a farm, then leaving her there all day to fend for herself seems inconsiderate.
+Young wasn't the only actor considered for the part: Cary Grant, Franchot Tone, and Don Ameche were all considered (AFI Catalog).
 By far, the most appealing character in the piece is Ina Claire as Mrs. Brown.
 Claudia's mother is very aware of her daughter's foibles, and desperately needs Claudia to grow up.
 Regardless, she is a loving mother AND mother-in-law.
 Her affection and regard for David are genuine, and his regard is mutual.
 The lack of backstory in the film proves to be a deficit; one wonders how Claudia and David met, and why Claudia, with such a capable mother, is such a flibbertigibbet-gibbet?
 But we can assume that Mrs. Brown believed Claudia would gain maturity in college and with time, and would learn to do some of the tasks in which she is now immersed a bit more gradually.

 Claudia was based on a series of short stories and books about the character.
 There was a second movie (which we will discuss next time), a radio show, and a television series (with Joan McCracken as Claudia).
 While the film is not perfect, it is certainly worth a viewing, if for no other reason than to see Dorothy McGuire's screen debut.